NebbGroup/docs.qlarm.com/content/events-and-notifications/viewing-events/_index.md

 Depending on what is selected in the filters, you can have a different columns displayed: Column is not displayed if its data is not expected for a certain filter combination.

 ## Info in columns
-If the Event Definition contains many Tags, then the name displayed for the Event Instances consists of the Tags' names separated by dashes ("-") <br>
+If the Event Definition contains many Tags, then the name displayed for the event instances consists of the Tags' names separated by dashes ("-") <br>
 If data is not expected, "-" is displayed. <br />
 If data is expected but not available, an empty cell is displayed.

 ## Event details
-Details are provided for all Event Instances in the "Event View".
+Details are provided for all event instances in the "Event View".
 Clicking the arrow at the beginning of each row expands the row to show all associated Event Details.
 If data is not expected, the label for a certain time is not displayed.<br />
 If data is expected but not available, "-" is displayed.
 <figure class="image_container">